nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 SOCket is a **desktop app for NUS Software Engineering Students to manage the contact information of their peers and professors**.
 With SOCket, you can easily organize and access contact information.
 SOCket also allows you to efficiently manage information on projects you are involved in.

-SOCket is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are proficient at typing, SOCket can get your contact management tasks done faster than traditional GUI apps.
+Each operation in SOCket can be simply done in 1 line without a need to move your mouse, allowing you to get your contact management tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------